ABK4747/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-this the checker for more functions
+this is a readme for more functions and loops